Andy-set-studio/personal-site-hylia/src/posts/keeping-it-simple-with-css-that-scales.md

 We had two or three grid systems, some fluid type and some utility driven type that conflicted **and** a card component that was pretty much a website in itself.
 If I had slowed down and stepped back, I could have seen these problems, but I didn’t.
 So seriously, slow down and you will save so much time.

-I’ll leave you with this take-home advice: instead of moving fast and breaking things, move slowly and deliberately instead.
+I’ll leave you with this take-home advice: **instead of moving fast and breaking things, move slowly and deliberately instead**.

 ---

 You can watch me deliver this talk at [State of the Browser 2019, here](https://www.youtube.com/watch?v=byAaV3sy5qc&t).

+You can see the [slide deck from that presentation, here](https://noti.st/hankchizljaw/D6LsJD/keeping-it-simple-with-css-that-scales).